 Sounds in the Ocean

 Spectrograms—shown on the right of each image below—are a way to visualize sound, and represent frequency (Y-axis) over time (X-axis).
-Colleagues and scientists of the Northeast's Passive Acoustics Research Group collected the sounds on this page.
+Colleagues and scientists of the Northeast's Passive Acoustic Research Group collected the sounds on this page.

 To play a sound: Click on the audio file link; it will open and play the sound.

 To download a sound file: Right-click on the link and chose the "save link as" option.